gm-olivier/erlskeletor_cowboy/README.md

 make shell
 ```

-The root handler answers with an html that will create an [EventSource](http://www.html5rocks.com/en/tutorials/eventsource/basics/) to to receive server sent events.
+The root handler answers with an html that will create an [EventSource](http://www.html5rocks.com/en/tutorials/eventsource/basics/) to receive server sent events.
 Open your browser and go to [/](http://localhost:8080).
 The messages will get appended to the DOM.
 ```bash
 $ curl -X GET "http://localhost:8080/"
 <html>